-- Preview Email Newsletter

 Primary Care Collaborative Urges Reformation of Medicare Payment Policies for Primary Care (10)

 WASHINGTON, Sept.
 12 -- The Primary Care Collaborative (PCC) and its Better Health - NOW campaign have submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare and Medicaid Services (CMS) advocating for extensive reforms in Medicare payment policies to bolster primary care services.
-In their letter, PCC highlights the urgent need for a systematic overhaul of Medicare's payment framework, which has historically undervalued primary care and led to more ST
+In their letter, PCC highlights the urgent need for a systematic overhaul of Medicare's payment framework, which has historically undervalued primary care and led to workforce reductions, access issues for patients, more ST

 Primary Care Development Urges Attention to Primary Care in Comments to CMS on Medicare Fee Schedule (10)